goura/spotmc/README.md

 Status
 =======
-This project is still in its early development process and nothing is done yet.

 I've been running a minecraft server on a spot instance for my family for a year using adhoc shell scripts to autoscale and auto-terminate, and I'm now trying to port it into a more solid something (to learn Go).

+It's still in its early development process.
+Please use this utility at your own risk.

 What You Have to Prepare
 =========================